roytang/blog/content/post/2022/03/weeknotes-03-20/index.md

 - The first half of this week felt productive and with a decent sleep cycle.
 Then things broke around Thursday, when we had to go out early Thursday for a medical errand.
 I've been feeling tired since then.
 - The weather has also been weird, with scorching afternoons punctuated by occasional rains, leading to increased humidity.
+- Since I always want backups of all my data, I requested an export of my data from Amazon a couple of weeks ago and the results came back this week, and [it came in more than a hundred itty-bitty pieces](/2022/03/1abc0afd11dc2d935e4b5ee7c01019d4/).
 - **Gaming**:
     - Ongoing:
         - **Tales of Vesperia** (Steam): Second run still ongoing, currently at the start of Act III.